francisduvivier/fri3dbadge2020-dht22-to-grafana/README.md

 - `reboot`
 on my linux mint development pc

-## TODO
-- Make it more efficient to add and extra device or an extra sensor
-- Improve documentation regarding node-red config and prometheus config
-- Include Node-Red Config in docker image or deployment
-- Include Prometheus Config in new docker image or deployment
-- Add Wiring diagram
-- Clean up Code
-- Make project Simulatable in WokWi (de display is an issue here)

 ### Notes regarding Web Flashing options
 ### Conclusion: not really usable for development
 - Flashing and arduino development is possible from web with the arduino web editor : https://create.arduino.cc/editor.
 Notes here: